Skip to content

 causalityMonitor (createAgent({ causalityMonitor }))Implements an Agentic Reference Monitor pattern.
 Every cross-agent flow is checked against the stated capability.

-mergeGuard (createAgent({ mergeGuard }))Per-child trust scoring + bias detection on the 'judge-merge' fan-out strategy.
+mergeGuard (createAgent({ mergeGuard }))Per-child trust scoring + bias detection on the 'judge-merge' fan-out strategy; detect-and-block refuses the merge (MergeBlockedError).

 Commentary-phase trace sanitisationAt the session-output boundary, before any export.